Things to Do in Krakow in 5 Days

 Keep in mind that if you book an excursion to the Wieliczka Salt Mines it will take you about 3 to 4 hours.
 The good news is that there are places to buy food and drink in the mines themselves, and even restaurants outside.
 Now I show you articles where you can expand on all the practical questions you may have:

-Book a tour to the Wieliczka Salt Mine
+- How to visit the Wieliczka Salt Mine on your own.

 Day 5: Take a short break